elbuenmitch/new-digi-map/README.md

 - **Multi-selection**: Select multiple elements by holding Shift while clicking
 - **Copy/Paste**: Copy selected elements with Cmd+C/Ctrl+C and paste with Cmd+V/Ctrl+V
 - **Drag and Drop**: Move elements around the canvas by selecting and dragging
+- **Keyboard Shortcuts**: Quick access to tools: 'V' for Select tool, 'H' for Hand tool, 'B' for Barrier tool, 'L' for Location tool
 - **Multi-Element Drag and Drop**: Select multiple elements and drag them as a group
 - **Overlap Prevention**: Elements cannot overlap, with automatic notifications when conflicts occur
 - **Mouse Wheel Zoom**: Zoom in/out using the mouse wheel directly on the canvas